 Get the Right Tools

 Although you may be better positioned to hire rather than own large and expensive machinery, there are smaller essential building supplies that are required for almost every job.
-This is why it is more efficient and cost effective to buy these items and keep them in your toolbox.
+This is why it is more efficient and cost-effective to buy these items and keep them in your toolbox.
 Likewise, when you have a job secured, you will need to obtain all of the materials necessary to complete the work, so be sure to have a reliable supplier in place who can provide and deliver everything that you need.
+If you need bigger equipment such as a ladder, mobile platform, etc. you will need to make sure you have the space for it and are able to use it where you can when on the move to different jobs.

 Think About Finances

 All of this equipment costs money, so if you don’t have savings in the bank you’ll need to have a long hard think about finances.
-If you have a shrewd business plan, then it should be possible to obtain financing from your bank in the form of a business loan.
+If you have a shrewd business plan, then it should be possible to obtain construction financing at S3 Capital or similar firms.
+You can also consider availing of business loans from banks.
 Make sure you have a clear projection of your costs and profits so that you can establish a business plan that is realistic and viable.

 Don’t Forget the Legal Side